 One of these elements was the profile of agents who conduct household and farm visits to monitor child labour.
 The analysis shows that in systems which rely on locally based agents, female agents are significantly more likely to identify cases of child labour than their male colleagues.
 In ICI-implemented CLMRS in Côte d'Ivoire, female agents are 19 percentage points more likely to identify a child labour case than male agents, all other factors held equal.
-Yet on average across the systems reviewed for which gender information was available, women make up less than 5% of monitors, suggesting that more efforts could be made to recruit and retain female monitors.
+Data from ICI-implemented CLMRS in Côte d'Ivoire also show that when the agent is female, the rate of children stopping child labour after two consecutive follow-up visits is 11 percentage points higher on average than for male agents.
+Yet on average across the systems reviewed for which gender information was available, women make up less than 5% of monitors, suggesting that more efforts could be made to recruit and retain female monitors